 This course provides participants with the necessary knowledge regarding legal and duty of care obligations, how to identify bullying, harassment and workplace violence, and prevention tools to ensure the organisation maintains a culture where such behaviours are not tolerated and are promptly addressed.

 The course is suitable for HR practitioners, managers and employees looking to broaden their knowledge and skills regarding workplace bullying and harassment.

 Following the training you will be able to:

-- Understand why the perceptions of individuals can differ
+- Develop an awareness and understanding of why perceptions of bullying can differ between individuals

-- Understand the business case for the prevention of bullying and harassment
+- Understand the need for compliance and the business case for the prevention of bullying and harassment

 - Identify resolution options

-- Respond to any instances of inappropriate workplace behaviour that may occur
+- Effectively respond to any instances of inappropriate workplace behaviour that may occur.

-This course runs for one day and the format includes practical exercises, facilitator-led discussions, group activities and skills practice.
+This course runs for half a day and the format includes practical exercises, facilitator-led discussions, group activities and skills practice.

 Enquires: 03 9918 9230 / Education@ahri.com.au